Invictus (Means) Unconquered: Reception

 Like many Coe albums of this era, Invictus (Means) Unconquered was a mediocre commercial success, making it to No. 67 on the country albums chart.

-Critical reception was highly positive.
-AllMusic said "From top to bottom, Invictus Means Unconquered towers above most country records not only of the era, but of all time.
+AllMusic wrote: "From top to bottom, Invictus Means Unconquered towers above most country records not only of the era, but of all time.
 It's a quintessential example of everything country music can achieve when it is honest, true, and from the center of a broken heart."